Skip to content

 TL;DR

-This paper proposes Internal Guidance (IG), which adds auxiliary supervision losses to intermediate layers of a Diffusion Transformer to produce weaker generative outputs, then extrapolates the discrepancy between intermediate-layer and final-layer outputs at sampling time to achieve an Autoguidance-like effect — requiring no additional sampling steps or external model training.
-On ImageNet 256×256, IG pushes LightningDiT-XL/1 to FID 1.34 (without CFG) and 1.19 (+CFG), achieving state-of-the-art results among contemporaneous methods.
+This paper proposes Internal Guidance (IG), which adds auxiliary supervision losses to the intermediate layers of a Diffusion Transformer to produce weaker generative outputs.
+During sampling, it extrapolates the difference between intermediate and deep layer outputs to achieve guidance effects similar to Autoguidance without extra sampling steps or external model training.
+On ImageNet 256×256, it pushes the FID of LightningDiT-XL/1 to 1.34 (w/o CFG) and 1.19 (+CFG), reaching the current SOTA.

 Background & Motivation

-1. Background: Classifier-Free Guidance (CFG) is the standard approach for improving generation quality in diffusion models by steering samples toward high-probability regions of the conditional distribution.
-However, excessively large CFG scales lead to oversimplification or distortion and reduce sample diversity.
-Methods such as Autoguidance address this by using a "degraded version of the model" as the reference, but require separately training a weaker model or incurring additional sampling steps.
+1. Background: Classifier-Free Guidance (CFG) is the standard method for improving the generation quality of diffusion models by guiding samples toward high-probability regions of the conditional distribution.
+However, excessively high CFG scales lead to over-simplification or distortion and reduce diversity.
+Methods like Autoguidance maintain diversity by using a "degraded version of the model" for guidance, but they require training extra models or additional sampling steps.

-2. Limitations of Prior Work: (1) CFG at high guidance scales over-emphasizes class conditioning, pushing samples toward "template images" and reducing diversity; (2) Autoguidance requires dedicated training of a weaker model, which is costly and inflexible; (3) Methods such as PAG/SEG require carefully designed degradation strategies and impose additional sampling overhead.
+2. Limitations of Prior Work: (1) CFG overemphasizes class conditions at high guidance scales, pushing toward "template images" and reducing diversity; (2) Autoguidance requires specifically training a weaker model, which is costly and inflexible; (3) Methods like PAG/SEG require manually designed degradation strategies and incur extra sampling overhead.

-4. Goal: To achieve Autoguidance-level improvements in generation quality and diversity at virtually zero additional cost.
+4. Goal: Obtain Autoguidance-level generation quality and diversity improvements with near-zero additional overhead.

-6. Core Idea: Add auxiliary supervision to intermediate layers of a Diffusion Transformer to train a built-in weak model, then use the difference between intermediate-layer and final-layer outputs as a guidance signal during sampling.
+6. Core Idea: Add auxiliary supervision to intermediate layers of a Diffusion Transformer to train a "built-in weak model," and use the difference between intermediate and final layer outputs for guidance during sampling.

 Method